XRPLF/xrpl-dev-portal/content/tutorials/use-tokens/trade-in-the-decentralized-exchange.md

 This page provides JavaScript examples that use the [xrpl.js](https://js.xrpl.org/) library.
 See [Get Started Using JavaScript](get-started-using-javascript.html) for setup instructions.

 Since JavaScript works in the web browser, you can read along and use the interactive steps without any setup.

+## Example Code

+Complete sample code for all of the steps of this tutorial is available under the [MIT license](https://github.com/XRPLF/xrpl-dev-portal/blob/master/LICENSE).

+- See [Code Samples: Trade in the Decentralized Exchange](https://github.com/XRPLF/xrpl-dev-portal/tree/master/content/_code-samples/trade-in-the-decentralized-exchange/) in the source repository for this website.

 ## Steps